 Follow Zack Davisson on Twitter, where he also translates Mizuki Shigeru’s Twitter posts:

-He recently contributed a piece on Mizuki Shigeru and Yokai to an exhibition for the Wereldmuseum Rotterdam.
-His funa yurei translation was performed as a puppet play for Drexel University, and other translations have been used in graduate programs for Central Michigan University and University of Maryland and he consulted for the São Paulo State University in Brazil on a lecture comparing Japanese and Brazilian ghosts,
+He recently consulted on the Japanese film series for the Henry Art Museum, contributed a piece on Mizuki Shigeru and Yokai to an exhibition for the Wereldmuseum Rotterdam and gave panels on Japanese ghosts and Shigeru Mizuki at SakuraCon, KuronekoCon, and Anime USA.
+His funa yurei translation was performed as a puppet play for Drexel University, and other translations have been used in graduate programs for Central Michigan University and University of Maryland and he consulted for the São Paulo State University in Brazil on a lecture comparing Japanese and Brazilian ghosts.

-Current projects included being a yokai advisor for the video game Kodama, and advising Tony Harris on his upcoming comic Roundeye: For Love from Image Comics.
+Current projects included being a yokai advisor for the video game Kodama, advising Tony Harris on his upcoming comic Roundeye: For Love , and a consultant for Brandon Seiffert on his comic Supernatural Geographic, both from Image Comics.

 If you have a project that you think he might be interested in or questions about Japanese ghosts and monsters, please send him an email!